mpatward/mpatward.github.io/README.md

 # mandarpatwardhan.github.io
-This repository is dedicated for my personal website.
+This repository is dedicated to my website.